Erty-Gamedev/Docs-Map2Prop/docs/index.md

 ### Smoothing

-Smooth shading and the angle threshold for smoothing can be set in config.ini and/or command line, but may also be set by suffixing the file name with `_smooth{x}` where `{x}` is the optional parameter for angle threshold.
+Smooth shading and the angle threshold for smoothing can be set in config.ini and/or command line, but may also be set by suffixing the file name with `_smooth{x}` where `{x}` is the optional parameter for angle threshold, or `BEVEL` and `CLIPBEVEL` brushes can be used to define volumes of always-smooth and always-flat respectively.
 Leaving out the threshold parameter or setting it to zero will smooth all edges of the model.

 Example:<br>`mymodel_smooth60.rmf` will have smooth shading applied to all edges less than 60° apart.